macaodha/batdetect2/README.md

 ```

 ## Acknowledgements

-Thanks to all the contributors who spent time collecting and annotating audio data.
+Thanks to all the contributors who spent time collecting and annotating audio

-### TODOs
-- [x] Release the code and pretrained model
-- [ ] Release the datasets and annotations used the experiments in the paper
-- [ ] Add the scripts used to generate the tables and figures from the paper
+data.